 You can't immediately withdraw your deposit, but your bank may refund it once you show a track record of responsible payments.
 You should read your cardmember agreement carefully, to understand all of the fees, charges, and any limitations attached to the card's use.

-Will a secured credit card build credit?
+Can you use a secured credit card to build credit?

 Secured credit cards may help build or establish your credit score if you make consistent on-time payments, avoid late fees and keep your balance low.
 Most secured credit cards will report your payment activity to the three credit reporting bureaus, Equifax®, Experian® and TransUnion®.
 If you are using a secured credit card for the purpose of establishing or improving your credit score, be sure to confirm that the credit issuer will report your activity to the three credit reporting bureaus.
 Not all secured credit cards report to these agencies, so it's important to double-check this before committing to the card.
 If you use a secured credit card responsibly, you can build up a credit score over time and potentially upgrade to a traditional credit card with better financial terms and without the need of a deposit.